It’s the title tag that leads you to click on this content.

 If you are one of those who practice this strategy, you must think twice.
 You are hurting your site’s credibility by using keywords on your SEO title tags that misaligned your content.

 This will confuse search engines bots and will overlook your page moving forward.

 Readers who will check your content will get turned off if they realise your title doesn’t speak to the overall context of your page, leading them to get disappointed with your company.

-Using keywords on your title tags that don’t represent the main content of your page is a form of deception.
+Using keywords on your meta title tags that don’t represent the main content of your page is a form of deception.
 People will think that you are only using them to add to your analytics and not actually in the service of producing solutions to what they are seeking.

-Buying and Informational Keyword Intent
+Buying And Informational Keyword Intent